 - Begin to straighten your front leg, keeping a slight bend in it still.
 Start to lift your back foot off the ground as you slowly hinge your body forward and bring your arms up by your ears.

 - You can do this supported if staying balanced here is too much of a challenge.
 Bring your arms or fingers tips to the ground while still maintaining alignment and lifting through your chest.

-- You back leg should be completely straight here, with your foot flexed and ties facing towards the ground.
+- Your back leg should be completely straight here, with your foot flexed and toes facing towards the ground.